-Not only do the index providers ensure that the listed companies meet the index factors/criteria, they may also choose to include or exclude listed companies based on profitability, listing history, and liquidity of the shares.
+Not only do the index providers ensure that the listed companies meet the index factors or criteria, they may also choose to include or exclude listed companies based on profitability, listing history, and liquidity of the shares.

-Now that we have the basics out of the way, let's look at the 3 things you need to know about equity indices before you begin index investing:
+Now that we have the basics out of the way, let's look at the three things you need to know about equity indices before you begin index investing:

-However, for equal weightage, the weightage of the stocks will always be the same within the index, regardless of share price movement.
+However, for an equal-weighted index, the weightage of the stocks will always be the same within the index, regardless of their share price movements

-Because of the different weightage, the risk and performance of a market capitalisation weighted fund and an equal weightage fund will be different, despite having the same underlying shares.
+Because of the different weightage, the risk and performance of a market cap-weighted fund and an equal-weighted fund will be different, despite having the same underlying shares.

 The most important point for index investors is to understand not just the exposure type and geographical exposure of the index funds, but also the investable universe of financial assets within the exposure.

-Any index fund that replicates broad-based indices with wide geographical and sector exposure such as the FTSE All World Index and MSCI All Country World Index are suitable for long-term investing through market cycles.
+Any index fund that replicates broad-based indices with wide geographical and sector exposure, such as the FTSE All World Index and MSCI All Country World Index, are suitable for long-term investing through market cycles.
 The index providers have a huge range of companies to choose from, and will end up with a diversified and robust portfolio.
-The index providers will also be able to maintain the performance of the portfolio as existing companies are replaced when they do poorly.
+These index providers will also be able to maintain the performance of the portfolio, as existing companies are replaced if they do poorly.

 For Singapore index investors, the STI seems like an intuitive choice to invest in.
-It is denominated in Singapore Dollars, has many companies Singaporeans are familiar with and has low cost Regular Savings Plans for STI ETFs that makes it accessible to all.
+It is denominated in Singapore dollars, has many companies Singaporeans are familiar with, and has low-cost Regular Savings Plans for STI ETFs, making it accessible to all.

-Local index investors have to take note of the narrow exposure of the STI — it is only made up of 30 SGX-listed companies with a huge concentration in finance services and real estate sectors, albeit a lack of exposure in technology companies.
+However, local index investors have to take note of the narrow exposure of the STI — it is made up of only 30 SGX-listed companies, with a huge concentration in the financial services and real estate sectors, along with a lack of exposure in technology companies.

-Also, since the index mandate is to only invest in SGX-listed companies, it has to contend with the shrinking number of SGX-listed companies, as large Singapore brands such as Razer, Osim and Sea choose to list overseas.
+Also, as the index mandate is to invest only in SGX-listed companies, it has to contend with the shrinking number of SGX-listed companies, as large Singapore brands such as Razer, Osim, and Sea choose to list overseas.